7mate: Programming

 Programs making their free-to-air debut include Eastbound and Down, Monster Garage, Jersey Shore, Gene Simmons Family Jewels and Punk'd.
 Various series which have debuts on this channel include The Equalizer, Warehouse 13 and Caprica.
 Additionally, the channel would feature a number of sporting events.
 From 2012, all AFL matches are broadcast live on 7mate in New South Wales, Australia and Queensland, Australia.

-On 29 February 2016, 7mate removed all children's programming from its schedule and it was moved to another digital channel 7flix and this programming block was replaced with lifestyle fishing shows.